hectorserranodelafuente/emulate/README.md

 ## FILL CASES

-  Download stepByStep, there are many examples
+  Download stepByStep, and use it as reference
 ## FILL WSSERVER

- Download stepByStep, there are many examples
+ Download stepByStep, and use it as reference

 ## npm run test